15 Fascinating Cultural Differences Around The World

 2. Make Sure to Get Naked in Iceland 🇮🇸

-Icelandic people are very relaxed about nudity, and in fact women have the right to be topless in public if they want without fearing any kind of backlash since it is the law.
+Icelandic people are very relaxed about nudity, and in fact women have the right to be topless in public if they want without fearing any kind of backlash.

-But when it comes to swimming pools, Icelandic people are very uptight about cleanliness, and hygiene.
+But when it comes to swimming pools, Icelandic people are very uptight about hygiene and the naked body.

-If going to the pool you must take a clean bathing suit with you and not wear it there.
+When going to the pool you must take a clean bathing suit with you, and not wear it under your clothes.

-Once in the changing room you must get completely naked and take a shower with the shower guard (person) watching you to be sure you wash your intimate areas along with all other areas.
+Once in the changing room you will get completely naked and take a shower, while being watched by the shower guard.

 3. When Meeting People in Japan, Tell Them Your Age 🇯🇵